 None of that sounds like something we should be thanked for.

 If you feel the need to thank anyone, thank our families, thank our loved ones, thank the ones that truly sacrificed, and the loved ones that continue to sacrifice.

-Better yet – you really want to thank your service men and women?
-Stop behaving so poorly to each other.
+Better yet – do you really want to thank your service men and women?
+Then stop behaving so poorly to each other.
 Stop the partisan attacks on one another and the ideological vitriol pointed both ways.
-Stop being Republicans or Democrats, Homosexuals or Straights, Blacks or Whites, Reds or Blues and start being Americans.
+Stop being Republicans or Democrats, Homosexuals or Straights, Blacks or Whites, Reds or Blues, and start being Americans.
 Let’s stop identifying far right and far left, and start looking to see where we are closer in opinion than media, social or otherwise, would have us believe.

 I get it – that is what America is – we have the freedom to be who we want.
 You do.
 No doubt.
 Everyone should have that freedom.
 However, when that freedom elevates our own interests and demeans others with loathing and hate – it seems bad for all of us.
 We know that a house divided will fall.
 Do we really believe that everyone who doesn’t agree with us is either a Nazi or a Snowflake?
 Do we really think either side wants to destroy the nation?
 Can’t we come to some compromise on most of what we disagree on?
 I have faith that Americans can – we have figured it out for over 200 years.